Don't put your health on hold.

 Location: 68 Robbins Street (Emergency Department entrance)

-If you need to be tested for Coronavirus please note that we require a medical provider’s testing order:
+If you need to be tested for Coronavirus please note that we no longer require a medical provider’s testing order:

 Please come to our drive through Coronavirus Sampling Station – 68 Robbins Street (Emergency Department Driveway)

 Please bring with you:

 A medical provider’s order for the test (This is not required to get tested, however)

 Test results can take up to 4 days to be completed.